 - Give your dog ice cubes to lick or make special frozen treats for dogs

-Personally my black Doberman seems to love sun tanning but I make sure on extremely hot days to monitor her condition.
+My black and tan Doberman seems to love sun tanning.
+I make sure on extremely hot days to monitor her for overheating.
 Remember dogs can’t tell us they’re not feeling well, it’s up to us as responsible owners to know when they need help.

 How do you keep your Doberman cool in the summer?
 Do you have any neat ideas for handling summer heat?

 6 thoughts on “Dobermans and Summer Heat”

 My Doberman is 4 years old and black & tan.
 He is a little overweight, but otherwise healthy.
 I am concerned because he gets hot extremely quick.
 It can take 30 minutes sometimes for the panting to stop.
 His gums and tongue have turned purple before.
 We went to vet immediately, but the color had returned by the time he was seen.
 He is an inside dog, but prefers to be outside with me while doing yard work.
 I have to cut my yard work short because he is so worn out.
 He recently started dropping to the floor when we come inside, he also does this in his kiddie pool in the backyard.
 In the house his head literally slams down on the hardwood floor.
 He is alert when he does this…just panting severely.
 He also has a clicking sound sometimes when panting.
 Can this be because he is overweight?
 My vet said that even 10 pounds severe for dogs, compared to humans.
 Or should I be having his heart checked?
 I do not know if he carried the gene.
 As he gets older the heat intolerance and excercise intolerance gets worse.